Dementia Diagnosis

 • Prognosis

-• Provide community and educational resources for support (e.g., personal, financial, legal affairs).
-Tailor supports to identified needs of the PLWD and care partner(s); consider providing both written and visual supports (e.g. informational videos) when necessary.
+• Provide community and educational resources (e.g., personal, financial, legal affairs).
+Tailor supports to identified needs of the PLWD and care partner(s); consider providing both written and visual supports (e.g., informational videos) when necessary.

-Practice point1: The time needed for the initial appointment depends on the specific needs of the PLWD and care partner(s) and the time needed to address the essential topics.
-However, if all the identified essential topics cannot be covered in one appointment, provide reassurance that there will be sufficient time to address any remaining information, care planning and questions in follow-up appointments.
+Practice point1: Consider a longer appointment.
+If all the identified essential topics cannot be covered in one appointment, provide reassurance that there will be more time for any remaining information, care planning and questions in follow-up appointments.

 At the conclusion of the initial appointment, ensure the following:

 A follow-up appointment is scheduled.
-Timings for follow-ups should be scheduled tailored to the needs of the person with dementia and their care partner(s).
+Timing for follow-ups should be tailored to the needs of the person with dementia and their care partner(s).

 Emotional supports1

 The diagnosis disclosure process is highly emotional for everyone involved.
-Consider these dos and don’ts when approaching the disclosure process:
+Consider these dos and don’ts:

 DO: